adamzr2000/unitree-go1-digital-twin/digital-twin-service/camera-drivers/README.md

 ## What does this container do?

-This container runs the ROS drivers for the Depth Camera D435 - Intel RealSense.
+This container runs the ROS drivers for the Depth Camera Orbbec Astra S

 ## Run it?

 ### Dependencies:

-The D435i ROS Drivers depends on:
+The astra ROS Drivers depends on:
   - ros-master (tutorial [here](../ros-master/))

 ### First you will need to build the container.